Tanzu-Solutions-Engineering/tkg-lab/Readme.md

 ![TKG Lab Base Diagram](docs/tkg-lab-base.png)
 ![TKG Lab Deployment Diagram](docs/tkg-deployment.png)

 In this lab, we will deploy Tanzu Kubernetes Grid to vSphere, AWS, or Azure.
-We will additionally deploy TKG extensions for ingress, logging, metrics, and container registry services.
+We will additionally deploy TKG packages for ingress, logging, metrics, service discovery and container registry services.

-OSS Signed and Supported Extensions:
+OSS Signed and Supported Packages:

 - **Contour** for ingress
 - **Fluent-bit** for logging